apecloud/kubeblocks/docs/user_docs/lifecycle_management/vertical_scaling/single_node.md

 # Vertically scale a single-node cluster

-This section shows you how to use KubeBlocks to scales up a cluster.
+This section shows you how to use KubeBlocks to scale up a cluster.

 ## Before you start